Esthetician Schools in Georgia

 Continuing education required

 All esthetician licenses in Georgia must be renewed every two years.
 Officially, they must be renewed by August 31 of odd numbered years.
-You can renew your license online, and must pay a $45 fee.
-The first time you renew your license you are not required to meet any continued education requirements, however, for every renewal after that, you must complete five hours of continuing education every two years.
+You can renew your license online and pay a $45 fee.

 Contact the Georgia State Board of Esthetics